High monodispersity (2%)

 [1DPPL01]Produce monodispersed PLGA microparticles

-The PLGA microparticle production station is a robust, high performance solution to generate polymer microparticles in a homogenous and fully controlled manner.
-The performance brought by the RayDrop droplet generator, with the combination of poly(lactic-co-glycolic acid) as an encapsulation polymer and ethyl acetate as a solvent provide a biocompatible solution lowering both hazard risk and precipitation time.
-Suitable for biological applications, the RayDrop and its station offer a semi-automated solution for one of the most successful drug delivery systems in laboratories and clinics.
-To solve the current problems of the PLGA microparticles synthesis, droplet based microfluidics appears to be a powerful tool.
-Droplet control and generation allows highly monodispersed and continuous production as compared to batch emulsion methods.
+The PLGA microparticle production station is a robust, high-performance solution for generating polymer microparticles in a homogenous and fully controlled manner.
+The performance provided by the RayDrop droplet generator, together with the combination of poly(lactic-co-glycolic acid) as an encapsulation polymer and ethyl acetate as a solvent, offers a biocompatible solution lowering both hazard risk and precipitation time.
+Suitable for biological applications, the RayDrop and its station offer a semi-automated solution for one of the most successful drug delivery systems used in laboratories and clinics.
+Droplet based microfluidics shows potential as a powerful tool in solving the current problems of PLGA microparticle synthesis.
+Droplet control and generation allows for highly monodisperse, stable and continuous production as compared to batch emulsion methods.

-The standard pack offers the possibility to generate PLGA microparticles manually by using the potential of the RayDrop device and the fluid control precision and stability with Fluigent instruments.
+The PLGA Microparticle Production Standard Pack offers the option to generate PLGA microparticles manually by using the potential of the RayDrop device and the fluid control precision and stability of Fluigent instruments.

 - Repeatability